 There is someone out there for everyone, however, you must be willing to put in the work to research and make an appointment to go.

-I recently learned this tip in therapy and it has been helpful.
-Another way to manage your anxiety and depression is to limit the amount of time you worry each day.
+Another way to manage your anxiety and depression is to limit the amount of time you worry.
 The majority of the time, our negative thoughts never happen.
-We can start overthinking certain situations which will cause your mental health to become worse.
+We can start overthinking situations that will cause our mental health to become worse.

-There are some days when I’m constantly thinking about something bad happening from the time I wake up until the time I go to sleep.
+Some days I constantly think about something bad happening from the time I wake up until the time I go to sleep.
 By the end of the day, not only do I feel miserable, but I feel mentally exhausted too.
-This is why setting a limit on how much you worry is best and will help you in the long run.
+This is why setting a limit on how often you worry is best.

-If you aren’t able to change the situation that you’re worried about, then it’s something that needs to be put on the back burner.
+If you aren’t able to change the situation that you’re worried about, then it needs to be put on the back burner.

-The final tip you can incorporate in your daily life to manage anxiety and depression is to challenge your negative thoughts.
-I also learned this in therapy and it has been effective so far.
-At some point, we all struggle with negative thoughts; we tend to be overly critical and talk down on ourselves.
+At some point, we all struggle with negative thoughts — we tend to be overly critical and talk down on ourselves.
 When a negative thought pops up in your mind, it’s good to ask yourself whether or not it makes sense.

 Challenging your negative thoughts isn’t something that’ll happen overnight, you have to work daily towards that goal.
-Once you start becoming mindful about your thoughts, you’ll realize how ridiculous and exaggerated they are.
-When you find yourself stuck with negative thoughts and self-talk, ask yourself the following questions:
+Once you start becoming mindful of

 Learning the best ways to manage your anxiety and depression will take patience and consistency.
 Don’t expect everything to go away overnight.